Kobe Bryant: Chasing a sixth championship (2010–2013)

 Bryant wanted a sixth championship to match Jordan's total.
 The Lakers started the 2010–11 season by winning their first eight games.
 In his ninth game of the season, playing against the Denver Nuggets, Bryant became the youngest player in NBA history to reach 26,000 career points.
 Bryant also recorded his first triple-double since January 21, 2009.
-On January 30 against the Celtics, he became the youngest player to score 27,000 points.
-On February 1, 2011, Bryant became one of seven players with at least 25,000 points, 5,000 rebounds, and 5,000 assists.
-In Boston on February 10, Bryant scored 20 of his 23 points in the second half as the Lakers rallied from an early 15-point deficit for a 92–86 win over the Celtics.
+On January 30, 2011, against the Celtics, Bryant became the youngest player to score 27,000 points.
+Two days later, Bryant became one of seven players with at least 25,000 points, 5,000 rebounds, and 5,000 assists.
+In Boston on February 10, Bryant scored 20 of his 23 points in the second half as the Lakers rallied from an early 15-point deficit for a 92–86 victory over the Celtics.
 It was the Lakers' first victory of the season against one of the league's top four teams, as they entered the game 0–5 in previous matchups and had been outscored by an average of 11 points.
 Bryant, selected to his 13th straight All-Star game after becoming the leading vote-getter, had 37 points, 14 rebounds, and three steals in the 2011 All-Star Game and won his fourth All-Star MVP, tying Hall of Famer Bob Pettit for the most All-Star MVP awards.
-During the season, Bryant moved from 12th to 6th place on the NBA all-time career scoring list, passing John Havlicek, Dominique Wilkins, Oscar Robertson, Hakeem Olajuwon, Elvin Hayes, and Moses Malone.
+During the season, Bryant moved from 12th to sixth place on the NBA all-time career scoring list, passing John Havlicek, Dominique Wilkins, Oscar Robertson, Hakeem Olajuwon, Elvin Hayes, and Moses Malone.
 Bryant finished the season averaging less than 20 shots a game, his fewest since the 2003–04 season.

 On April 13, 2011, the NBA fined Bryant $100,000 for directing a gay slur at referee Bennie Adams in frustration in the previous day's game.
-The Gay & Lesbian Alliance Against Defamation praised the NBA's decision to fine Bryant, and the Human Rights Campaign said that Bryant's language was a "disgrace" and "distasteful".
+The Gay & Lesbian Alliance Against Defamation praised the NBA's decision to fine Bryant, and the Human Rights Campaign said that Bryant's language was a "disgrace" and "distasteful."
 Bryant stated that he was open to discussing the matter with gay rights groups and wanted to appeal his fine.
-He later apologized for the use of the word.
+Bryant later apologized for the use of the word.
 Bryant and other Lakers appeared in a Lakers public service announcement denouncing his behavior.
 The team's quest for another three-peat was ended when they were swept by the Dallas Mavericks in the second round of the playoffs.